shantanu-RaTHOR/POTHOLE-DETECTION-AND-MANAGMENT/README.md

 <li> User can report pothole using the app
 <li> Using the <strong>ML model</strong> the app detect whether the clicked picture is of a pothole or not </li>
 <li> The location of user get detected automatically </li>
+ <li>Separate web application for officials.
-<li> Once the issue is reported a concerned official can solve that issue using the web application </li>
+<li> Once the issue is reported a concerned official can solve that issue using the <strong> web application</strong> </li>
 <li> When the issue is resolved the concerned user is notified through email </li>
 </li>
 </ul>